silvanaMorera/docs-portfolio/README.md

 # 🛠️ Technical Writing Portfolio – Silvana Morera

-Hi, I’m Silvana Morera Claramunt— a technical writer specializing in developer-focused documentation.
+Hi, I’m Silvana Morera Claramunt, a technical writer specializing in developer-focused documentation.
 I work with modern docs-as-code workflows, API standards like OpenAPI, and automation tools to deliver scalable, clean, and reliable documentation for engineering teams.

 ---